Sixteen Prefectures: Liao-Song contention

 The Liao and Song were actually developing reasonably amicable relations in the 960s into the mid-970s, during the reign of the Emperor Taizu of Song.
 The Song dynasty was still focusing on trying to reunify southern China.
 However, despite the exchange of embassies in 974 and the growth of profitable trade between the two, there were still two fatal flaws to the relationship.
 One concerned continued support for the Northern Han.
 The other was the Song dynasty's refusal to accept continued Liao possession of the Sixteen Prefectures.

 When the Song were successful in finally incorporating the Northern Han in 979, the Song decided to launch an offensive against the Liao in the Sixteen Prefectures.
-Emperor Taizong of Song led his weary and ill-supplied troops from toward the Liao Southern Capital (present-day Beijing).
+Emperor Taizong of Song led his weary and ill-supplied troops toward the Liao Southern Capital (present-day Beijing).
 The Liao boundary was reached in May and they initially encountered little resistance.
 By July 20, they had attacked the Southern Capital.
 Ten days later, the first contingent of Liao cavalry arrived.
 The ensuing Battle of Gaoliang River on August 1 near the Southern Capital resulted in a complete rout of Song forces, who had to retreat back to Kaifeng.
 The Sixteen Prefectures would remain in Liao hands.

 After Emperor Jingzong of Liao died, Empress Dowager Chengtian took power at age 30 in 982, serving as a regent for her 11-year-old son Emperor Shengzong of Liao and led military campaigns along with her son until her death.
 The Song dynasty once again tried to attack in 986, to take advantage of Shengzong's youth.
 They sent forces against the territory on three fronts, but the Liao scored decisive victories over all three Song forces.
 Empress Dowager Chengtian personally led the Liao army in campaigns against the Song during their invasion of Liao in 986 and defeated them in battle, fighting the retreating Chinese army.
 She then ordered the castration of around 100 ethnic Chinese boys she had captured in China, supplementing the Khitan's supply of eunuchs to serve at her court, among them was Wang Ji'en.
 The boys were all under ten years old and were selected for their good looks.
 The History of Liao (遼史) described and praised Empress Chengtian's capture and mass castration of Chinese boys in a biography on the eunuch Wang Ji'en.
 The fifteen-year-old Emperor Shengzong led the Liao's decisive victory at the Battle of Qigou Pass.